Jeevz10/Weather-over-space-and-time/README.md

  OpenWeatherMap One Call API
 </a>

 I subscribed to an OpenWeatherMap free account.
-This account prescribes me to only use One Call API.
+This account entitles me to only use One Call API.
 All other API services requires me to be on a different paid plan which is not entirely needed for the purposes of this exercise.

 This API is able to give current and hourly weather updates for any lat and lon.
 As mentioned earlier, I needed to be on a different plan to utilize the important features such as 15-min / 30-min and 45-min weather forecasts.